Pilasters are architectural elements that add visual interest, depth, and decoration to structures while providing structural integrity.

 Molding Millwork

-Flexible planks can contour into carved capitals, rounded shafts and beveled edges constructed off-site then installed for clean, sophisticated results.
+Flexible planks can be contoured into carved capitals, rounded shafts, and beveled edges constructed off-site and then installed for clean, sophisticated results.

 Wood Appliques